-- 1 ADA-accessible ramps connecting to sidewalk at each end of the high-visibility crosswalk should be installed at each end of the intersection. - 2 Potential for central median to be extended toward intersection as a median refuge for pedestrians while crossing. - 3 A high-visibility crosswalk should be installed across College Way allowing for residents to safely access the YMCA. - 4 Add Pedestrian Warning Signs (MUTCD W11-2).
+- 1 ADA-accessible ramps connecting to sidewalk at each end of the high-visibility crosswalk should be installed at each end of the intersection. - 2 With the new installation of Dollar Tree, high visibility crosswalk markings should be considered for the western leg of the intersection. - 3 A high-visibility crosswalk should be installed across College Way allowing for residents to safely access the YMCA. - 4 Add Pedestrian Warning Signs (MUTCD W11-2).